slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 /** @return {!jQueryObject} **/

 ```
+## MainViewManager.updateTitle(viewID)
+Call this when the view's title has changed and you need to update it in the workingset and titlebar of the application.

+## MainViewManager.revokeView(viewID)
+Removes a view from the pane and workingset.

+## MainViewManager.getViewContext(viewID)
+This will return any context data associated with the view when it was created

 # Workingsets
 The Implementation of these functions will move from `DocumentManager` to `MainViewManager`.
 See the section at the bottom of this document for a list of [deprecated Workingset APIs](#deprecating-legacy-apis) that need to be kept for backwards compatibility.